MarcosSaade/PrimordialSoup/README.md

 ## Installation

-This project is a prototype and not production-ready.
-However, you can easily run it locally:
+This project is a prototype, but you can run it locally:

 ### Prerequisites